Are LLMs Rational Investors? A Study on Detecting and Reducing the Financial Bias in LLMs

 \subsubsection{Analysis Logic}

-Our analysis framework is designed to unravel various belief biases potentially embedded within LLMs, using a structured approach to evaluate the models' reactions to financial news across varying contexts.

-\paragraph{Anchoring Effects} To detect anchoring effects, we examine whether LLMs display differing interpretations of identical events when presented with varying company contexts, indicative of bias ingrained from historical data.
-This involves modifying the subject company in each news item \( n \in N' \) and assessing the variability in LLM evaluations using Analysis of Variance (ANOVA)~\cite{st1989analysis}, denoted as \( F(n, C_{\text{tier}}) \), where \( F \) tests the variance in scores across companies \( c_i \in C_{\text{tier}} \) for a given news item \( n \).
+To investigate Anchoring Effects, we altered the subject company in each news item \( n \in N' \) and assessed variability in LLM evaluations using Analysis of Variance (ANOVA)~\cite{st1989analysis}, expressed as \( F(n, C) \), examining the variance in scores across companies \( c_i \in C \) for each news \( n \).